 TEMPERATURE HIGH-If the TEMP WARNING indicators are glowing and an absolute temperature is exceeded, the computer will automatically shut off logic power.
 The TEMP HIGH indicator for the particular computer section continues to glow until the temperature drops below the absolute limit.
 Secondary power must be manually re-applied before normal operation can resume.

-If the THERMOSTAT BYPASS console switch is on, the TEMP HIGH indicator glows and the temperature protection feature is defeated.
+If the THERMOSTAT BYPASS console switch is on, all four TEMP HIGH indicators glow and the temperature protection feature is defeated.

-CIRCUIT BREAKER - This indicator glows if the circuit breakers governing any of the internal power supplies are off.
+CIRCUIT BREAKER-This indicator glows if the circuit breakers governing any of the internal power supplies are off.

-TERMINATOR POWER - If output power from the internal terminator power supplies fails, this indicator glows.
+TERMINATOR POWER-If output power from the internal terminator power supplies fails, this indicator glows.

-Temperature Temperature Temperature Temperature Indicator Indicator Indicator Indicator 2 1 0 3 8K Storage and I/O Logic Block Control, Interrupt, 4K Storage Optional Arithmetic and I/O Logic Main Control and Arithmetic Logic 16K Storage and I/O Logic Power Control Panel
+Temperature Temperature Temperature Temperature Indicator Indicator Indicator Indicator 2 1 0 3 16K Storage and I/O Logic Block Control, Interrupt, and Optional Arithmetic Logic Main Control and Arithmetic Logic 16K Storage and I/O Logic

 Figure 5-6.
-Temperature Warning Designations for an Expanded 3100 Computer, Front View.
+Temperature Warning Designations for an Expanded 3200 Computer, Front View.